Mixing on Headphones? Open Back vs. Closed Back vs. Semi-Open

 • Not suitable for public use: Open-back headphones are not ideal for public use because they allow sound to leak out,

 Hence, closed-back headphones are fabulous for recording.
 Say you’re listening to a track and then need to record yourself playing an instrument or singing.
-There will be minimal sound escaping the earcups so the recording will not be distorted with that extra sound.
+There will be minimal sound escaping the earcups, so the recording will not be distorted with that extra sound.

 Furthermore, these headphones are fabulous for public use since environmental sound will be kept to a minimum and won’t disturb those around you.
 The bad news is that this limits the soundstage by only directing sound towards your ear, so of course, the sound is not as natural as using an open-back design.
 This creates a sort of ‘in your head’ listening experience.
-Plus, your ears will have less breathing room, so they are more likely to get hot, stuffy, and uncomfortable after long listening sessions.
+Plus, your ears will have less breathing room, making them more likely to get hot, stuffy, and uncomfortable after long listening sessions.

 Pros: